saadkhan29/lesson-w08d04-react-router/03-dentist-exercise-1.md

 | /procedures    | `<Procedures>` | A list of all dentist procedures.                |
 | /contact       | `<Contact>`    | A page with an address, phone number, and email. |

-Remember, the URL routes are paths off our main website.
+Remember, the URL routes are paths of our main website.
 We could put our website at any domain, like `www.ourdentistwebsite.com` or `www.premiumdental.com`, and the URL route paths would behave the same.
 Paths only care about what comes after the domain name.